OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 Personally, I tire of this debate.
 CD and DevOps grew up alongside each other and are derived from similar Lean, XP, and Agile ideas.
 Through a mixture of independent thought and borrowed ideas, they came to similar conclusions.
 I encourage you to celebrate the way these two movements support each other rather than to get hung up on the relationship between them.
 (And I expect that both Jez and Dave would agree.)

 If you enjoyed Continuous Delivery, you might also enjoy [Site Reliability Engineering](#sre).
-It’s a similar technical book that covers many additional topics from a more production/operations/maintenance perspective.
+It’s a similar technical book, designed for very large IT departments, that covers many additional topics from a more production/operations/maintenance.
 On the other hand, if you found CD a little dry and would like something more accessible, try [The DevOps Handbook](#handbook) or [Accelerate](#accelerate) instead.

 For more reviews, as well as procurement options: [Check out this book on GoodReads](https://www.goodreads.com/book/show/8686650-continuous-delivery)